mtclevans/semantictextanalysis/README.md

 - Cluster Analysis and Pearson’s Correlation Coefficient (MacOS only)
 - Filter queries by user (MacOS only)
 For more information see: https://help-nv.qsrinternational.com/20/mac/Content/projects-teamwork/work-with-projects-windows-mac.htm

-**Semantic Text Analysis Process**
-1. Import exported .xlsx file into Nvivo
+1. Import exported qdas.xlsx file into Nvivo
 2. Undertake Text Analysis using the codebooks provided in framework/codebooks.md
 Note: We annotated all themes twice to generate a Kappa statistic.